NationalResearchCorporation/ScrumThing/README.md

 # ScrumThing
 ScrumThing is a virtual cardwall dedicated to keeping things simple.
 It offers powerful features carefully packaged into a seamless user experience.
 This keeps your sprint focused on the work at hand instead of managing spreadsheets or complex online tools.

 And we don't just talk the talk.
-NRC has multiple teams using ScrumThing as our primary Agile tool.
-We are strongly invested in keeping ScrumThing the best tool for keeping teams in sync.
+We already have multiple teams using ScrumThing as our primary Agile tool.
+We, as National Research Corporation, are strongly invested in keeping ScrumThing an an excellent tool for keeping teams in sync.

 ## Features
 ScrumThing has everything you need to plan and execute a sprint.
 However, we've carefully avoided loading it down with extra bells and whistles.